amitmarko/amit-project/README.md

 # Project Title

+This is an ironSource assignment:
-I have done an application for searching a GitHub repositories.
+An application for searching a GitHub repositories.

 ## Getting Started